Contact Lens Care

 Shingles can affect the facial nerves causing one to experience eye-related symptoms such as shingles in the eye.

-Shingle symptoms include a blistering rash on the eyelids, which can lead to an eyelid infection.
+Shingle symptoms include a blistering rash on the eyelids, forehead and possibly the tip or side of the nose.
 It may accompany a skin rash or show up weeks after the blistering skin rash disappears.
 Some may only experience ocular shingles without a shingles rash on the skin.
+However, it usually occurs in one eye on the side of the face with the rash.
+It usually follows once the shingles body rash has gone.

 Other symptoms of shingles include:

 Shingles in the eye can last for up to a few months.
-Your doctor should check your eyes every few days at the beginning stages.
+Your opththalmologist/eye care professional should check your eyes every few days at the beginning stages.
 Once the infection has been treated, they may be required to see you every 3-12 months to monitor your vision and check for scarring or glaucoma.

 Ocular shingles are not contagious despite stemming from the same virus which causes chickenpox (which is contagious).